ndiamant/blackboxProject/INSTRUCTIONS.md

 * index file: a file from white box filled with byte codes representing (source file id, master event id, file start position, file length, compilation success [1 or 0]) for the files in a payload file
 * indexList: A list of index tuples
 * payload file: a text file from whitebox full of unseparated java source files written by BlueJ users.
 Can be indexed into using an index file
+* [plyj](https://github.com/musiKk/plyj): an external python library used to create abstract syntax trees from java files
 * whitebox: the server members of the blackbox project interact with and download payload and index files from.
 * text list: a list of strings where each string is all of the text of one source file from a payload file